Yamaha FZ600 Chain Guide Swingarm Protector

 The reason we decided to design this part was due to a request from an CRMC racer who was building an FZ600 race bike.
 The chain guide on his bike was near non existent and it was no longer possible to get genuine or even a pattern part to replace it.

-fig3.1 - a well progressed drawing on Fusion360
+fig3.1 - a well progressed drawing on Fusion360 |

-With the correct part was identified, it was thoroughly cleaned of 30 years of chain lube so we could take measurements.
+With the correct part identified, it was thoroughly cleaned of 30 years of chain lube so we could take measurements.
 Once the grubby work was done, the chain guide was drawn up on an evening using Fusion360.

-fig3.2 - first draft in PLA
+fig3.2 - first draft in PLA |

 The first test print was produced in PLA, a cheap biodegradable plastic.
 The fit was surprisingly good although being a firmer material than rubber, the plastic part was going to need some help where it couldn't stretch round parts quite as easily as the rubber did.

-fig3.3 - Improved version in Nylon
+fig3.3 - Improved version in Nylon |

 With an increased radius round the rear shock mount and a few other tweaks, this version fits well whilst looking similar to the factory part.

-The chain guide features increased wall thickness to allow the already highly wear resistant material to last even longer.
+The chain guide features increased wall thickness to allow the already highly wear-resistant material to last even longer.
 The face however remains 4 layers thick which helps show off the rectilinear infill.
 Not having a solid part dramatically saves on printing time, cost and weight.

-fig3.4 - Interior detail
+fig3.4 - Interior detail |

-This interior angle shown if fig 3.4 shows off the complex angles required to mount the guide so it is in line with the chain and not the swingarm itself.
+This interior angle shown in fig 3.4 shows off the complex angles required to mount the guide so it is in line with the chain and not the swingarm itself.
 This also means all of the bolt holes are set at a different angle to the outer face.
 This is less important to get right on a rubber part but imperative on a hard plastic part.

-fig3.5
+fig3.5 |

 The thin brace between the top and bottom arms of the chain guide were not carried over from the original.
 This choice was made as it sits slightly proud of the outer face of the chain guide which would add the need for a large amount of support material and the scarring that it brings.
 Furthermore our chain guide is much less flexible than the original rubber item so there is no real need for it.
 It would also get in the way during fitting so it was a no brainer removing it from our version.